USDA FoodKeeper – Cold Storage Guidelines

 To check if Rosemary Crushed Dried has gone bad, look for any signs of discoloration or mold growth.
 Additionally, if the herb has lost its aromatic scent or if it feels overly dry and brittle to the touch, it is likely no longer fresh and should be discarded.

 Rosemary Crushed Dried is generally safe when handled properly.
 However, contamination with bacteria such as Salmonella or E. coli can occur if stored in humid conditions or exposed to moisture.
-To prevent foodborne illness risks, ensure the herb is stored in a dry, airtight container away from direct sunlight.
+To reduce the risk of foodborne illness risks, ensure the herb is stored in a dry, airtight container away from direct sunlight.
 Avoid using if moldy or strange odors are detected.

 To maintain the flavor and aroma of Rosemary Crushed Dried, store it in a cool, dry place away from heat sources and direct light.
 Consider transferring it to a sealed container or resealable bag to preserve freshness.
 Crushing the herb just before use can enhance its flavor in culinary creations.